426-Coders/hacktoberfest-2020/README.md

  name: "<your name>"
  username: "<github username>"
- image: "<your-image-name>"    // this image name should be the actual name of image you uploaded
+ image: "<your-image-name>"
  facebook: "<your facebook username>"

 ---
 Add About Yourself

 ```

+> Note: Your image name in the template should be same img name you uploaded with extension.

 _Do not use special characters in the template above._